dyrektheone/FiveM-Server-Sector/README.md

 All you have to do is edit the config file.
 I included a little documentation so you can understand it better.
 If you have any questions feel free to ask me in messages, or here under this post.

+When the user joins another sector a client event gets triggered: “server_sector:changedSector”

+RegisterNetEvent("server_sector:changedSector",function(newSector)
+    print("yay, I joined", newSector) end)
+Using this you can for example teleport the player somewhere else when they join let’s say the lobby!

 ## Forum Page
   https://forum.cfx.re/t/free-standalone-server-sectors